gl7176/another_image_labeler/README.md

 Q: ***Why doesn't your program do this thing I want?***

-A: Probably becuase I haven't had the time, need, or ability to code it.
+A: Probably because I haven't had the time, need, or ability to code it.